radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![Example View Without a Label](Media/Image4.4.jpg)

-Figure 4: Example View Without a Label

 Now, if the model of the tree were changed and a label were introduced (see the new design below), you still get Product Y below Customer X. The key of Customer X is passed through the label to condition products (to only show products purchased by Customer X).

 ![Example View Using a Label to Organize the Tree](Media/Image4.5.jpg)

-Figure 5: Example View Using a Label to Organize the Tree

 When you want to categorize a collection of data from objects or resulting from combined objects (through joins), you can use labels to categorize these sub-levels of information.
 For each label, you are saying that this sub-level of information will reside under this category.